The Big Heat: Plot

 Homicide detective Sergeant Dave Bannion, of the Kenport Police Department, is called on to investigate the suicide of a fellow officer, Tom Duncan.
 Duncan leaves behind a letter addressed to the district attorney.
 His wife, Bertha, finds the envelope and locks it away in her safe deposit box.
 She tells Bannion that her husband was depressed because he was in ill health.

-The mistress of the late cop, Lucy Chapman, contradicts Mrs. Duncan, telling Sgt.
-Bannion that Tom Duncan had not been in ill health, and had no reason to kill himself, but had recently agreed to a divorce with his wife.
+The mistress of the late cop, Lucy Chapman, contradicts Mrs. Duncan, telling Bannion that Tom Duncan had not been in ill health, and had no reason to kill himself, but had recently agreed to a divorce with his wife.
 The next day, Lieutenant Ted Wilks is under pressure from "upstairs" to close the case, and orders Bannion to drop his investigation.
-Lucy Chapman is found strangled to death, her body covered with cigarette burns.
+Lucy is found strangled to death, her body covered with cigarette burns.
 Bannion receives threatening calls at his home.
 He confronts Mike Lagana, a mob boss who runs the city, and discovers that people are too scared to stand up to the crime syndicate.
 When Bannion ignores warnings to desist, his car is rigged with dynamite.
 The car bomb kills his wife, Katie.
 Accusing his superiors of corruption, Bannion insults corrupt Police Commissioner Higgins, accusing him of obeying the orders of Lagana.
 Higgins puts Bannion on immediate suspension and orders him to turn in his badge.
 Determined to find those responsible for his wife's murder, Bannion continues to investigate.

 He hopes to discover a lead at a nightclub called "The Retreat".
 When Lagana's second-in-command, Vince Stone, punishes a woman there, burning her with a cigar butt, Bannion stands up to him and his thugs.
 This impresses Stone's girlfriend, Debby Marsh.
 The two hit it off and take a cab to the hotel where he is now living.
 When Debby accidentally reminds Bannion about his late wife, he tells her to leave.
 Debby reluctantly returns to Stone's penthouse.
 He accuses her of talking to Bannion about his activities and throws a pot of boiling coffee in her face.
 Higgins, who had been playing poker with Stone and his group there, takes her to a hospital.